Ole Aarup Mikkelsen, President & CEO

-Chuck Pottsmith, VP, Sales and Market Development
+Chuck Pottsmith, VP, Operations

 All of my life I have been fascinated by what makes things work.
 My whole career as a mechanical engineer has just been an extension of the curiosity I had as a kid.
 I think I have the best job in the world…I get paid to invent, build, and make work a wide variety of interesting things.